amarjeetk123/GitHub-User-Information/readme.md

 # GitHub User Profile
-### Here you can see GitHub profile of any valid user by entrying thier user name.
+### Here you can see GitHub profile of any valid user by entering their user name.

 Live Link:- [Click Here!](https://amarjeet-github.netlify.app/)